 Every year, one in four people will experience a mental health issue.
 Men don’t always like to talk about their mental health, including stress, but as they get together with their friends to watch the games, we’d like to encourage them to also take the time to ask each other how things are going.

-Elaine Davies, a Clinical Team Lead from ²gether’s Let’s talk service, said: “In our experience, we have found that men are often embarrassed to talk about their mental health, fearing that it could be perceived as a sign of weakness or that their mates might laugh at them.
+Elaine Davies, a Clinical Team Lead from Gloucestershire Health and Care’s Let’s talk service, said: “In our experience, we have found that men are often embarrassed to talk about their mental health, fearing that it could be perceived as a sign of weakness or that their mates might laugh at them.

 “We want to encourage men to look at their own mental health but also to look at their friends and ask them how they are feeling.
 Be aware of the warning signs and, if you’re concerned, take steps to help and support them.”